h3.go (866 lines of code) (raw):

 }

-return cellsFromC(out, true, false), nil
+return vertexesFromC(out), nil

 }

-func VertexToLatLng(vertex Cell) (LatLng, error) {
+func VertexToLatLng(vertex Vertex) (LatLng, error) {

 var out C.LatLng